Events and Recommendations

 'An Artists Cottage', many of you will know it as the home of Gerard Brender a Brandis, who makes his own books, block wood engravings/etchings and many other interesting and unique artifacts to mention.He's mostly retired now but his art can still be found at Village Studios.

 Fanfares bookstore is only 3 minutes walk down the street.
 Online pickup available.

 The Little Green Grocer is a local and seasonally inspired market supporting local farmers, producers and artisans.
-An onsite bakery producing affordable freshly baked bread daily is available too.
+An onsite bakery producing affordable freshly baked bread and take out meals is available.
 Worth a look, next to Fosters Inn.